-1. Introduction
+1. INTRODUCTION

-1.1 Sustainable transport and university education
+1.1 Sustainable Transport and University Education

 A large number of professionals involved in transport planning graduate from engineering departments.
-Academics as well as professionals alike have understood that the engineering field, and in particular civil engineering, must undergo major changes.
+Academics as well as professionals alike have understood that engineering, and in particular civil engineering, must undergo major changes.
 Not only do major universities change the name of civil engineering departments but also professional bodies redefine the tasks of civil engineering.
-In 2009, for example, the American Society of Civil Engineers (ASCE) published Vision for Civil Engineering 2025 as a statement that describes a new role for the profession, "a bright, ambitious goal that would guide civil engineers around the globe to a new level of leadership and professionalism" (p.
-9).
-They describe future civil engineers as "master planners, designers, and constructors; lead stewards of the natural environment; master innovators and integrators; managers of risk; and leaders in shaping public policy" (ASCE, 2009, p.
-5).
+In the year 2007, the American Society of Civil Engineers (ASCE) for example published their "Vision for Civil Engineering 2025" as a statement that describes a new role for the profession, "a bright, ambitious goal that would guide civil engineers around the globe to a new level of leadership and professionalism".
+They describe future civil engineers as "master planners, designers, and constructors; lead stewards of the natural environment; master innovators and integrators; managers of risk; and leaders in shaping public policy."

-If this is true for civil engineering in general, it is in particular true for students focusing on urban and transport planning.
-Planners have more influence on the relationship between nature, humans, and the built environment than those being in charge of managing and maintaining infrastructure.
-In particular, in transport planning the close relationship of changes in the infrastructure, human behavior, and environmental impacts has been studied.
-This journal as well as a large number of contributions in other transport journals is devoted to the topic of sustainable transport.
-Impacts of microchanges such as changing speed limits on emissions have been studied, and increasing attempts are made to model short- and longterm impacts of macrochanges such as the road network layout.
-Further, the inseparable relationship between transport and land use is well known.
-This means that planning students in particular will need to gain a wider understanding regarding the complexity of our environmental system.
+If this is true for Civil Engineering in general it is in particular true for students focusing on urban and transport planning.
+Planners have more influence on the relationship between nature, humans and the build environment than those being in charge of managing and maintaining infrastructure.
+In particular in transport planning the close relationship between changes in the infrastructure, human behavior and environmental impacts has been studied.
+This journal as well as a large number of contributions in other transport journals is devoted to the topic of "sustainable transport".
+Impacts of "micro-changes" such as changing speed limits on emissions have been studied as well as increasingly attempts are made to model short- and long term impacts of "macro-changes" such as the road network layout.
+Further, the inseparable relationship between transport and land-use is well known.
+This means, especially planning students will need to gain a wider understanding regarding the complexity of our environmental system.

-Understanding of the issues alone is not enough, though.
+"Understanding" of the issues alone is not enough though.
 Few graduates of planning courses would probably deny that they are aware of the environmental problems caused by traffic.
-To become lead stewards of the natural environment, students will need to be convinced of the importance of the issues at stake as well as be able to voice their opinion effectively.
-Ideally education should prepare future decision makers to take a position for the common good in various dilemma situations.
+In order to become "lead stewards of the natural environment" students will need to be convinced of the importance of the issues at stake as well as be able to voice their opinion effectively.
+Ideally education should prepare future decision makers to take a position for the common good in various "dilemma situations".
 Newhouse (1990) writes "Ultimately, people need to be able to make their own moral decisions about environmental matters.
-The job of educators is to ensure that everyone has all the tools necessary to make responsible environmental decisions" (p.
-31).
-Similarly, Hyde and Karney (2001) conclude that engineering education should not only consider understanding but also whether students care for the environment.
+The job of educators is to ensure that everyone has all the tools necessary to make responsible environmental decisions."
+Similarly, Hyde and Karney (2001) conclude that engineering education should not only consider "understanding" but also whether students "care" for the environment.

-1.2 Literature on education and environmental attitudes
+1.2 Literature on Education and Environmental Attitudes